 This method is exactly what I did with my December Daily 2017 project.
 I pulled all my Christmas supplies.
 I looked through the products I had and started to take out the items I didn’t think I would use.
 For example, I had three sets of Project Life value kits and each had double cards and die-cuts.
 I laid them all out and pulled out the ones I liked and added them to my December Daily bin to use for the project.
 Then I put the kit together in my IKEA Antonius bin, stored it in a place near where I always sit, and it was ready to use.

-Please do not let scrapbook kitting turn you into a habitual supply sorter.
-Do what works best for your and do a little at a time.
+Please do not let making scrapbook kits turn you into a supply sorter instead of a project maker.
+Do what works best for you and do a little at a time.
 Remind yourself why you are sorting the product by giving it a purpose and keeping it together.
 It’s all so you can easily sit down and work on a project and finish it.